-- ☐ PLEASE DO NOT USE THE APP!
-IT IS NOT SUPPORTED BY TA - Scroll Down until you see the counsellors names and appointment blocks - Select the person, date and time that is most convenient - Although we recommend that you see your alpha counsellor please feel free to see anyone. - Drop ins are possible if it is a time where you need to talk to someone ASAP. - Please come to guidance if you are having any issues.
+- □ PLEASE DO NOT USE THE APP!
+IT IS NOT SUPPORTED BY TA - Scroll Down until you see the counsellors names and appointment blocks - Select the person, date and time that is most convenient (You will not be called down) - Although we recommend that you see your alpha counsellor please feel free to see anyone. - Drop ins are possible if it is a time where you need to talk to someone ASAP. - ☐ Please come to guidance if you are having any issues.